Kershoc/swoole-twitch-chatbot/Readme.md

 #### ToDo
 * Overlays - Right now the overlay page is a console.log debug stub
+* Proper EventBroadcaster for the overlays
+* Proper TimedCommand system for running bot commands on a schedule
 * Write a decent readme
 * Abstract away the PoC coupled systems marked with TODOs